 Pros & Cons of an All-White Kitchen Look

-Over the course of the past year or two, we’ve all spent more time than ever before in our homes.
-And that means that some of the most popular design choices in recent times have been called into question.
+Over the course of the past few years, we’ve all spent more time than ever before in our homes.
+And that means that some of the most popular design choices for design in recent times have been called into question.
 Is the fiddle leaf fig really still the “it” plant?
 Are graphic floor tiles really for me?
 And of course, the big one: Are all-white kitchens timeless or trendy?
 It’s an important question to ask, especially if you are thinking of future potential buyers.

-So today, we’re diving into the world of kitchens because this last question has been circulating quite a lot recently in my world as an interior designer.
+So today, we’re diving into the world of kitchen design because this last question has been circulating quite a lot recently in my world as an interior designer.
 After all, the general color trend has been moving into warmer and more saturated-color territory.
 So, you may be thinking that white kitchens are totally trendy.
 But the truth is that they’ve been around since the 1920s and 1930s (in fact, white was the only color offered at that time!).
 So, it’s not really a surprise that white kitchens do still remain popular in a traditional kitchen or a more modern style kitchen.
 A 1920s-era kitchen offered little in the way of color; white walls, white cabinetry, and white backsplashes were the norm.

 Whichever way you lean, it’s definitely a hot debate, and you won’t want to miss it.
 Read on – it’s your turn to be the judge!

 Argument #1: White Kitchens are Totally Timeless

 When it comes to the “timeless” stance on white kitchens, practicality reigns supreme.
 Typically, opting for a neutral palette as your base in your home is actually the smartest choice for a classic look and timeless kitchen.
 No ultra-permanent commitments to a whimsical wallpaper or a shockingly-bold floor tile.
 No frustration at having to re-paint your cabinets yet again as soon as the latest mint/sage/blue/pink (or fill in the blank) color trend shifts.
 Neutrality is the key to timeless white kitchens.